Nikhil383/sentiment-analysis/README.md

 3. Make changes and add tests if applicable
 4. Open a pull request describing your changes

-## License

-Specify your license here (for example, MIT).
-If there is a LICENSE file in the repository, use that license text.

 ## Contact

 For questions or help, open an issue or contact the repository owner: @Nikhil383